Table of Contents

 Recording EIF files in Unity

-This article introduces how to record EIF files in Unity for simulation runs.
+This article explains how to record EIF files in Unity for simulation runs.

 Before starting